rickkas7/localserver/README.md

 ## Common code

 Each server program (livegraph.js, liveimu.js) lives in a node.js file in the localserver directory.
-It has the initialziation code to enable all of the modules it uses and hooks them together as necessary.
+It has the initialization code to enable all of the modules it uses and hooks them together as necessary.

 There are 5 different modules in the lib directory: